maxwolf621/JavaNote/Quick review.md

 }
 ```

-Compiler use **class loader** to find the package and it search the package first from
+Compiler uses **class loader** to find the package and it search the package first from
 1. search from JDK's standard liberary  , if not
 2. search optional package , if not
 3. search from classspath (package list)

 ## Dynamic Binding
 When a superclass variable references a subclass object, a potential problem exists.

-- What if the subclass has overridden a method in the superclass, and the variable makes a call to that method?
+- If the subclass has overridden a method in the superclass, and an instance makes a call to that method?
-    > Does the variable call the superclass’s version of the method, or the subclass’s version?
+  > Which Method it will call ?
+Method from superclass or subclass ?

+Unlike Static Binding (it calls functions at the compiler time) dynamic Binding at comipler time only checks the type of object if it can be called or not

 ```java
 class Employee{